confluentinc/jmx-monitoring-stacks/README.md

 To add more use cases, we are leveraging the docker profiles.

 To run replicator scenario, i.e. `start.sh --profile replicator`.
+It's possible to combine profiles as well, i.e. `start.sh --profile schema-registry --profile ksqldb`.

+Currently supported profiles:
+- replicator
+- schema-registry
+- ksqldb
+- consumer (with kafka-lag-exported included)

 ## FAQ